keldaanCommunity/pokemonAutoChess/README.md

 Main libs used

 Pokemon Auto Chess use mongoDB to store its data and Firebase for authentication.
 Those 2 dependencies requires credentials to use.
 Credentials will be stored in a `.env` at the root of the repository.
+If you do not have a `.env` in your root repository, make one now.

 ### MongoDB